Manuel Vázquez Montalbán: The gastronome

 Vázquez Montalbán was also a gastronome.
 Gastronomical references can be found in all the novels of the Pepe Carvalho series, which include some recipes such as the "rice tagliatelle fideuà" that Carvalho prepares in Los pájaros de Bangkok.
 He displays all his gastronomic knowledge, with erudition and humility, in Contra los Gourmets (Against Gourmets), an initiation in the world of gastronomy.
 Contra los Gourmets concentrates on Spanish cuisine, but covers international cuisine, traditional cuisine and nouvelle cuisine.
 He also considers eating fashions such as "healthy food" and "light products".
 Other gastronomic works by Montalbán are L'art del menjar a Catalunya (Cocina Catalana), Recetas inmorales (Immoral recipes) and Reflexiones de Robinsón ante un bacalao.

 Essays

-He wrote essays about journalism, politics, sociology, sports, history, cuisine, biographies, literature or music.

-His first essay, Informe sobre la Información (Report about Information) (1963) is still one of the best studies on journalism ever published in Spain.
+He wrote essays about journalism, politics, sociology, sports, history, cuisine, biographies, literature and music.His first essay, Informe sobre la Información (Report about Information) (1963) is still one of the best studies on journalism ever published in Spain.
 Some of his other works are: